Mf4Tn/WP-Bruter/README.md

 # WP-Bruter
-A Wordpress wp-login.php Brute Froce with an Advanced passwords Generator
+A Wordpress wp-login.php Brute Force with an Advanced passwords Generator

 <b>Installation: </b>
 1. Clone the repository